uniphil/trc-plaintext/TRC-2015-Executive-Summary.md

 policy, and they like to write legislation, and they like to codify things and so on.
 And Aboriginal people want to talk about restoration, reconciliation, forgiveness, about healing … about truth.
-And those things are all things of<!--x-->
-the heart and of relationship, and not of government policy.
+And those things are all things of <!-- page 026 -->the heart and of relationship, and not of government policy.
 Governments do a bad job of that.[^53]

 Church representatives spoke about their struggles to right the relationship with Aboriginal peoples.